Scotland Day Tours From Edinburgh

 3) Loch Lomond, The Trossachs & Doune Castle Tour:

 Description - Explore the foothills of the Highlands and its treasured landmarks on this comprehensive weekly excursion.
-Spend time on the banks of Loch Lomond, climb the walls of Doune Castle, or treat yourself to a dram at Deanston Distillery.
+Spend time on the banks of Loch Lomond, ascend the ramparts of Doune Castle, and treat yourself to lunch in the village of Aberfoyle.

-4) Rosslyn Chapel, Borders & Scottish Mining Museum Tour:
+4) Rosslyn Chapel, Borders & Floors Castle Tour:

 Description - Explore the region that shaped and inspired prominent Scottish writer Sir Walter Scott on this remarkably scenic 7-hour tour.
 Visit the now world-famous Rosslyn Chapel then pass through the triple peaks of the Eildon Hills as you make your way to Melrose Abbey, a site close connections to the Knights Templar and Robert the Bruce.